mhennis7/Challenge_18/README.md

-Save remote repo from GitHub to your computer Desktop. cd to the desktop git clone https://github.com/mhennis7/Challenge_18/edit/main/README.md now you can find it on your machine
+Save remote repo from GitHub to your computer Desktop. cd to the desktop git clone https://github.com/mhennis7/Challenge_18/edit/main/README.md now you can find it on your machine.
 Choose pychain.py  file to see the file in VS code app.
-Run streamlit
-In the terminal, run the Streamlit app by running the command.
+Run streamlit- In the terminal, run the Streamlit app by running the command.